The Middle (TV series): Streaming

-The Middle began streaming on HBO Max in the US on December 1, 2020, but was no longer streaming on HBO Max as of December 1, 2023.
+The Middle began streaming on HBO Max in the United States on December 1, 2020, but was no longer streaming on HBO Max as of December 1, 2023.
 The series has also been available for streaming on IMDb TV.
 As of 2022, the series also streams on Peacock in the United States.

 The Middle was made available to stream on HBO Max in Bulgaria on March 8, 2022, but only with English audio.
-In Latin America the series is available to stream on HBO Max since December 13, 2023 with audios and subtitles in English, Brazilian Portuguese and Latin Spanish.
-In the UK, the show is available for streaming on ITVX.
+In Latin America the series is available to stream on HBO Max since December 13, 2023, with audios and subtitles in English, Brazilian Portuguese and Latin Spanish.
+In the UK, the show was available for streaming on ITVX, though this expired in 2026.
 As of December 2024, the series is available on Amazon Prime Video, though not in India.

+As of February 18, 2026, The Middle is streaming on Netflix across various regions outside the United States.

 Home media

 In Region 1, seasons 1–4 had an official retail release.
 Seasons 5-9 were released as a MOD DVD-R via the Warner Archive Collection.
 The Canadian releases continue to be traditionally manufactured and sold, but are otherwise identical to their American counterparts.
 Distribution for regions 2 and 4 ended after the fourth season.